cs207-group-11/cs207-FinalProject/docs/Final/documentation.md

 Despite its emerging importance, traditional approaches to compute the derivatives involve slow and complicated methods such as symbolic differentiation and numerical differentiation.
 Both these approaches perform poorly on high-order and multivariate derivatives, which are essential for gradient-based optimization problems.

 In this project, we introduce a software-based method to enable automatic differentiation to efficiently evaluate the derivative of a function.
 In addition to computing derivatives automatically, advanced methods such as back propagation will be included for complicated applications such as training a neural network.
-All of these methods will be incorporated in a well-documented Python package, `AutoDiff`, that can be easily installed and allows users to perform a variety of tasks such as Newton’s method and gradient descent.
+All of these methods will be incorporated in a well-documented Python package, `VayDiff`, that can be easily installed and allows users to perform a variety of tasks such as Newton’s method and gradient descent.

+In addition to the automatic differentiation package, we also come up with a new feature `Newton_fractal`.

 ## Background